dhrubsingh/phil-sent-analysis/README.md

 # Sentiment Analysis Project

-This is a sentiment analysis project that I have built examining four classic Chinese texts: Tao Te Ching, Art of War, the Analects, Dream of the Red Chamber, and Chuang Tzu Mystic, Moralist, and Social Reformer.
+This is a sentiment analysis project that I have built examining five classic Chinese texts: Tao Te Ching, Art of War, the Analects, Dream of the Red Chamber, and Chuang Tzu Mystic, Moralist, and Social Reformer.

 The website is live via this link: https://dhrubsingh-phil-sent-analysis-app-0mw0n9.streamlit.app/